Small. Is. Good.

 We’re an agri-tech start up commercialising a deceptively simple idea: small robots not big tractors.

 Because unfortunately big tractors are neither efficient nor environmentally friendly.
-Currently, 95% of energy is used ploughing.
+Currently, 90% of energy is used ploughing and cultivation.
 And ploughing is only necessary because of heavy machinery crushing soil.

 We are building robots that will seed and care for each individual plant in your crop.
 They will only feed and spray the plants that need it, giving them the perfect levels nutrients and support, with no waste.

 This level of detail allows you to be kinder to soil, kinder to the environment, more efficient, more precise and more productive.
 It’s the best of all worlds.
 An increased yield, as well as minimal chemical usage.
-So you can increase revenues by up to 40%, reduce costs by up to 60%.
+So you can increase revenues by up to 40% while reducing costs by up to 60%.

 Our robots are being designed and built by farmers, for farmers.
 Because we have spent the last year talking to you, we know you don’t want to buy robots.
 You are worried about the cost, and what happens if they break down.
 Instead you can lease our robots through a Farming as a Service (FaaS) model.